dewi-alliance/hotspot-manufacturers/applications/controllino.md

 ## Budget & Capital

 As we are a thriving and well-established enterprise with stable capital flow, budget and financing topics are not a concern.
+As requested by DeWi, we disclose that we are planning to purchase HNT needed for onboarding through market and limit buys on exchanges like Binance, as well as through OTC trades.

 ## Risks & Challenges